joshuniverse/joshhabka/README.md

 <h2 align="center">🚀 About Me</h2>

-I'm Josh Habka, an analog astronaut, science communicator, and biohacker with a deep passion for astronomy and space science.
+I'm Josh Universe, an analog astronaut, science communicator, and biohacker with a deep passion for astronomy and space science.
 Currently a sophomore at the Florida Institute of Technology, I am pursuing a Bachelor's degree in Astronomy and Astrophysics and taking courses towards a Master's degree in Commercial Enterprise in Space.
 My work spans across various domains, and I leverage GitHub to contribute to projects that intersect with space research, science communication, and biohacking.

 **My Contributions**
 On this platform, you'll find repositories related to: